Skip to content

 Macros

-Klipper provides built-in PAUSE, RESUME, and CANCEL_PRINT commands when [pause_resume] is enabled.
 The macros below are optional — they override the built-ins to add park positioning and extrusion retract on pause.
-Adapt them to your printer or use fluidd-config for a more complete version.
+If you use fluidd-config, these are already included with additional features.

 PAUSE